Core Program FAQs

 Longer answer: We (Evanston AYSO) have limited control over the registration system, so the registration forms include some questions we do not use and would not choose to include.
 One required question over which we have no control is player gender.
 There are two options: Male and Female.
 The answer to this question, along with the player's birth date, determines which division they are eligible to register for.
 Please choose the gender that corresponds to the division in which your kid wants to play.

 We also encourage you to provide any additional information that will help coaches support your player, such as pronouns or other gender identity information, during registration.
-Please reach out to [email protected]org if you'd like to talk about which division would be most appropriate for your child.
+Please reach out to [email protected] if you'd like to talk about which division would be most appropriate for your child.

 Birth certificates are not required for registration; please do not submit one.